yuvrock/lead-management-android/README.md

 ### Work Flow
 * A Splash Screen that displays the app icon every time that app is launched.
 * A Quick Walk-thorugh (Slider) of the Visiting Card Android App when the App is launched for the first time.
-* A Login Activity to ensure only Authentic Users use the app - Implemented using Firebase Authentication.
+* A Login Activity to ensure only Authentic Users use the app - implemented using Firebase Authentication.
 * A Base Activity with a bottom navigation bar that allows the user to navigate through the list of contacts and groups.
 * Contacts Fragment that shows the saved contacts in a Recycler View with a FAB to add a new contact
 * Clicking on the Recycler View item opens a Dialog that shows the information for that contact and allowing us to edit/call them.